 "Everything I do seems to be the wrong thing."

-I would say the affirmation for guidance and be willing to rest in the space of trusting God for the guidance I needed.
+Let me aim to say the affirmation for guidance and be willing to rest in the space of trusting God for the guidance I need.

 I hold a place for you to touch that place of knowing right now:

 Move from the serenity prayer to the home page – Practical Spirituality and Healing